Icohedron/SleepVote/README.md

 # The advantage of this is that it persists across server restarts whereas '/sleepvote hide' does not.
 "ignore_admins" = false

-#### Miscellaneous ####
-# Lets players know if they are still hidden after trying to unhide themselves using '/sleepvote hide'
-# It tells them if "ignore_admins" is true and they have the permission 'sleepvote.hidden'
-# And/or it tells them that they are in an ignored gamemode
-"unhide_warning" = true

 #### Nucleus Integration ####
 # The following options require Nucleus in order to work